nmansard/hqp/README.md

 2. in utils, the secondary functions used by the solver.

-3. in utest, some unitary tests that validates the main functionnalities of the solver.
+3. in unittests, some unitary tests that validates the main functionnalities of the solver.

-4. in utest/utils, a set of secondary functions used by the tests, with no real arrangement nor documentation.
+4. in unittests/utils, a set of secondary functions used by the tests, with no real arrangement nor documentation.

 All the code should be run from the main directory.
-Add utest in your path and launch the unitary tests:
+Add unittests in your path and launch the unitary tests:

-    addpath('utest')
+    addpath('unittests')
-    tsearch
+    test_search

 Author
 ======